Student Loan vs Invest Calculator

 Project the gap between loan-repayment and investing the same monthly amount.

-Compare deploying extra monthly cash toward an existing student loan vs investing it.
-Returns interest saved, investment future value, and the projected gap.
+Compare extra monthly cash toward a student loan versus investing it, on a like-for-like basis: two terminal portfolios, interest saved, and the projected gap.

 What this tool does